 Pamela Compton paints what she feels in addition to what she sees, resulting in large, bold artwork that is filled with passion, often flowing off the canvas.
 Through a whole body approach, Compton creates a paradox between expressionism and realism.
 Her work reveals the nuances of emotional experience, while simultaneously capturing physical reality.
-Compton distorts her surrounding world for visual pleasure, striving to represent the subject matter truthfully through a subjective perspective, evoking powerful moods and ideas.
+Compton distorts her surrounding world for visual pleasure, striving to represent the subject matter truthfully through a subjective perspective.
 Inspired by the vivid palettes and music of New Orleans along with the natural landscape of the Northwest, Compton's paintings are informed by her surroundings conveying the deep heritage, history, and beauty of life, while eliciting genuine emotional reflection.

 Compton has always enjoyed a creative life.
 Her one-of-a-kind batik wear, an art form she learned while traveling through Indonesia in 1994, was sold in San Francisco.
 Building it from scratch, Pamela opened The Grateful Bread Bakery in Bisbee, Arizona, offering visionary breads and pastries.
-A few years later, she moved to New York City and sold hand painted T-shirts and ties at the MET.
+A few years later, she moved to New York City and sold hand-painted t-shirts and ties at the MET.
 When visiting a friend in Italy, she fell in love with the artistic expression of painting.
 Upon her return to the USA in 2008, she elected to spend more time observing the wonders of New Orleans through acrylics and more recently the beauty of the Northwest.